Duration 1 years

 Major: Jewellery Techniques, Jewellery Design

-Supporting Studies: Drawing & Rendering, CAD, Art History
+Supporting Studies: Drawing & Rendering, CAD, Contemporary Context

 This one year qualification is a practice-based course that focuses on giving students the necessary skills to make jewellery.
 Introduction to design, research and conceptual processes further build a well balanced programme, that brings a thorough understanding of the contextual and practical knowledge needed in the Jewellery Studio.
 Students are taught to work with a variety of materials, ideas, techniques and processes in order to make a body of work for our end of year show.
-The Certificate in Jewellery is credited as the 1st Year of the Diploma in Jewellery.
-Students are then accepted into Year 2, Diploma in Jewellery.
+The New Zealand Certificate in Jewellery Level 4 is credited as the 1st Year of the New Zealand Diploma in Jewellery.
+Students are then accepted into the New Zealand Diploma in Jewellery Level 5.

 Students will learn skills in a range of techniques and materials used in the jewellery workshop.
 The aim of this course is to give students a solid grounding in the materials and techniques required for making objects.
 While there are processes that are foundational to understanding the materials used, the course is designed to address specific technical needs of the individual.These include construction, filing, soldering, stone setting, making hinges and catches, stone and hard materials, casting, enamelling and repouss are some of the techniques covered.
 Resulting in work that is well made and giving student a wide range of technical possibilities.